insure logo

 Also, extend your liability and personal protection coverage during and after renovations.
 If your contractor is adequately insured, and so are you, you are much less likely to face financial hardship if damages occur.

-Will homeowners insurance cover me if my contractor doesn’t complete the job?
+Will homeowners insurance cover me if my contractor does a bad job?

 author image